NeonHo/CSMLNotebook/Development/front end/TypeScript/Basics.md

 # ts-node module

-run the TS code directly.
+Using this, we can run the TS code directly.

+The `npx` is calling the ts-node online, without intalling the ts-node module.